 Merger and Acquisition activity is not typically two large companies merging as the name implies.
 Instead, it is often the sale of a business from one owner to another or an acquisition by a strategic or financial buyer.

-Why do I Need Mergers and Acquisitions Advisors
+Why do I need to utilize the services of Mergers and Acquisitions Advisory Firms?

 Business owners sell their business for many reasons, the most common being lifestyle changes such as retirement or divorce, the need for better diversification of assets, and financial necessity.
 Many business owners fail to consider that while their business may sell in as little as six months the sale could take up to two years.
 The successful sale of a business is no small task.
 It requires much preparation and appropriate expertise in deal structuring to protect both the buyer and seller, due diligence on the part of the buyer, and expert process and project management.